wp-plugins/super-search/readme.txt

 2. Look, now you have complete control over which categories appear and which don't!

 == Changelog ==
+**1.1.3**

+*Fixed not working on xampp installs and other hosts that don't support <? over <?php

 **1.1.2**

-Fixed problem with auto-escaped quotes in template with magicquotes on
+* Fixed problem with auto-escaped quotes in template with magicquotes on

 **1.1.1**